mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/10/beyondcorp.md

 - [BeyondCorp Beyond Google by Veolia (Cloud Next '18)](https://www.youtube.com/watch?v=ei1CxF1BHh4)
     - After exposing their Cloud strategy, Veolia is illustrating how they are leveraging Google's BeyondCorp concept especially with IAP.

-Hope you enjoyed this blog article, and hope it's giving you some ideas about how to modernize your way to implement your Zero Trust security model when dealing with accessing internal web apps or VMs.
+Hope you enjoyed this blog article, and hope it's giving you some ideas about how to modernize your way to implement your Zero Trust security model when dealing with accessing internal web apps, APIs, GSuite, VMs, etc.

 Cheers and stay safe!